rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 As I spun to fall backwards I caught sight of a dark shape against the ground, tumbling as I was.
 It seemed to slow its fall, then start rising in my vision.
-It was the seat from row 27.
+It was the seat assembly from row 27, still bolted to a section of flooring.

 Falling backwards like a cannonball, my spin stabilized.
 My screams abated into sobs I couldn't hear as the drumbeat of my heart in my ears drowned out everything else.